 Start close to home, if you’d like, near your neighborhood and work your way out towards the center of town.
 Let’s move beyond running errands and do something that brings you more happiness than Target.
 Extra bonus points given if can walk or bike.

-Notice how you feel at each place.
+And then, visit each place.
+While there, pay attention to how you feel.
 Do you feel comfort and welcome?
-Is this a place you want to return to?
+Is this a place you want to return?
 If it is then heck yes, go back next week or tomorrow.
 The more we re-visit the same place, see the same people, the more rooted and connected we begin to feel.

 If it isn’t, try another place.
 The time it takes to find your favorite places and feel acclimated is different for everyone and largely depends on how proactive you’re willing to be.